Community pharmacy contractors must undertake a clinical audit each year, the topic of which they choose.

-In addition to this pharmacy-based audit they must also complete an audit on a topic that has been determined by NHS England and NHS Improvement (NHSE&I).
+In addition to this pharmacy-based audit, they must also complete an audit on a topic that has been determined by NHS England and NHS Improvement (NHSE&I).

-The NHS England determined audit
+NHS England and NHS Improvement determined audits

-Since the introduction of the CPCF in 2005 community pharmacies have been required to carry out an annual audit where the topic of the audit was determined locally by the PCT or latterly by the local NHS England team.
+Since the introduction of the Community Pharmacy Contractual Framework in 2005, community pharmacies have been required to carry out an annual audit where the topic of the audit was determined locally by the Primary Care Trust or latterly by the local NHS England team.
 It was agreed that in 2014/15, rather than audit topics being chosen by local NHSE&I teams, one nationally agreed audit would be undertaken by all pharmacies.

-It is not a requirement in the terms of service to send your pharmacy chosen clinical audit results to NHSE&I. However, pharmacy contractors should be prepared to demonstrate they have carried out a clinical audit at the time of any contract monitoring visit carried out by NHS England.
+It is not a requirement in the terms of service to send your pharmacy chosen clinical audit results to NHSE&I. However, pharmacy contractors should be prepared to demonstrate they have carried out a clinical audit at the time of any contract monitoring visit carried out by NHSE&I.